kurtn718/springdata-relational-liquibasechangeset-creation-sampleapp/README.md

 		Database database = new SQLiteDatabase();
 		database.setConnection(databaseConnection);
 ```
 Replace SQLiteDatabase with the type of your database (i.e. OracleDatabase if using Oracle).
+Any database that is supported by Liquibase can be used.

 4) Create a LiquibaseChangeSetWriter object passing in the MappedTables and Liquibase Database object